 - To the extent possible, maintain a laser focus on doing your most important tasks first.
 You'll soon realize that this doesn't leave a lot of time for overthinking minor decisions.

 - Try using heuristics (aka rules of thumb) to make faster decisions.
 For example, one heuristic that I personally use (and wrote about in my book, The Healthy Mind Toolkit) is that I prioritize tasks that are worth $100+ over tasks that are worth less than $100.
 This helps me spend less time and energy prioritizing and making to-do lists.

 - Try putting yourself in situations that force making faster decisions.
 For example, I'm currently doing a major rehab project on a rental property, and there are so many decisions to make, it's impossible to agonize over each one.
 I have to make decisions fast enough to keep up with the contractors!

 6. The perfectionist sets goals so lofty, they run out of steam and abandon goals.

 Some perfectionists have a hard time getting started.
-Another subset of perfectionists are more prone to not finishing things.
+Another subset of perfectionists is more prone to not finishing things.
 These people tend to overcomplicate systems, strategies, and solutions to problems.
 They develop plans that are more elaborate than they need to be, rather than focusing on just getting the job done.
 This is the type of perfectionist I am.
 For example, sometimes I start out trying to write articles that make, say, 15 points, but then I realize that a shorter article is more reasonable for the writer and the reader!